Palem1988/blocknetdx-utils/README.md

   - content type.
   - valid / invalid nature of parameter.

+# In Progress

+- Better code modularity.
+- Code refactorings, cleaning and improvements.
+- Logging parameters when an assertion occurs.
+- Central easy-to-use test launchers.

 # TODO

 - Add test case where Token and Address are not consistent.
+- Running tests and analyzing results.